thehyve/transmart-core/docs/README.md

 ## 3. Setup configuration

 **tranSMART API Server** is configured in the [application.yml file](../transmart-api-server/grails-app/conf/application.yml).
-The settings, especially for the database connection and Keycloak identity provider, can be overwritten by an external file.
-See the [description](../transmart-api-server#configure-transmart-to-accept-tokens-from-keycloak) of how to create and use the external file.
+The settings, especially for the database connection and [Keycloak](https://www.keycloak.org/) identity provider, should be overwritten by an external file.
+See the [transmart-api-server documentation](../transmart-api-server#configure-transmart-to-accept-tokens-from-keycloak) on how to create and use the external file.
+Setting it up Keycloak requires [just a few steps](../transmart-api-server#how-to-set-up-authentication-for-the-api-server).

 **tranSMART Server** requires a configuration file to be generated in `~/.grails/transmartConfig`.